infominer33/infominer33.github.io/research/UnitedNations.md

 * 10/24 at the EU-UN headquarters, the World Blockchain Organization brings leaders of blockchain industry, with heads of state and senior government officials to discuss [Blockchains for Sustainable Development](http://www.b4sd.net/).
   * Speakers: Changpeng “CZ” Zhao, of Binance; Louis de Bruin, Blockchain Leader Europe at IBM; Galia Benartzi, Co-Founder of Bancor and Ariana Fowler from Consensys Social Impact; along w NGO and UN leaders.
     >“This high-level gathering will offer a different level of discussion and networking than found on the crowded blockchain conference circuit,” [states Professor Jem Bendell](https://www.crowdfundinsider.com/2018/08/137764-blockchain-for-sustainable-development-un-event-focuses-on-public-benefit-of-dlt/), who is assisting with the organization of the event.
 “With many claims made for and against this technology, alongside many Initial Coin Offerings, it is understandable that regulators, investors, and other stakeholders find it difficult to assess its potential.
-At this UN event, we aim to explore that potential by keepingpublic benefit at the centre of our discussions.”
+At this UN event, we aim to explore that potential by keepingp ublic benefit at the centre of our discussions.”

 ## World Blockchain Association [**^**](#contents)